mattwach/battery_drainer/README.md

 ### Fan connection

-The LIPO generator effectively converts battery energy to heat, thus you'll need a cooling strategy to avoid overheating and damaging the discharge circuit.
+The battery drainer effectively converts battery energy to heat, thus you'll need a cooling strategy to avoid overheating and damaging the discharge circuit.
 Like cooling other devices such as CPUs and GPUs, a passive solution is sometimes adequate and an active solution is often needed.